tigefa4u/tigefa4u.github.io/_posts/2013-10-03-how-to-test-state-machine-in-ruby.md

 end
 {% endhighlight %}

-Obviously that we have much more code, but it's readable, maintainable, the tests says about what they do without any description.
-If we change state machine's field all what we have to do is to change input data for tests.
-By the way, we can move our input data (I mean all let's) to [shared example](https://www.relishapp.com/rspec/rspec-core/docs/example-groups/shared-examples).
+Obviously that we have much more code, but its readable, maintainable, the tests says about what they do without any description.
+If we change state machines field all what we have to do is to change input data for tests.
+By the way, we can move our input data (I mean all lets) to [shared example](https://www.relishapp.com/rspec/rspec-core/docs/example-groups/shared-examples).
 And then if we had many classes with similar state flow we would use this shared example there.

 ## Conclusion